-This health coordination framework is part of a set of tools, each one addressing one or several of the elements mentioned above.
-These tools are being developed in separate work packages (WP) to which reference is made below (see separate documents developed by work packages 2, 3, 4 and 5).
+This health coordination framework is part of a set of tools, each addressing one or several of the elements mentioned above.
+These tools were developed in separate work packages (WP) to which reference is made below (see separate documents on the health system assessment, the development of the action plan, the resource package and the training course).